mp81ss/yaCut/readme.txt

 YCT_DUMP_SHORT();
 YCT_END();

-For a complete reference of yaCut APIs, please see file yacut.txt
+For a complete reference of yaCut APIs, please see file help.txt